12 Functions of Echolalia

 6. Expressing Emotions

-Some individuals use echolalia to communicate feelings.
-A phrase from a movie or past conversation may represent happiness, frustration, or excitement.
+Some individuals use echolalia to communicate feelings and internal states.
+For example, a phrase from a movie or past conversation may represent happiness, frustration, or excitement if the original speaker’s timbre and context matches the child’s current state.

 A child might echo a phrase to add to a conversation.
-For example, after someone says, "It’s raining outside," they may respond by repeating, "It’s raining outside!" to indicate engagement.
+For example, after someone says, "It’s raining outside," they may respond by repeating, "It’s raining outside!" or accessing “Old man is snoring!” to continue the interaction.

 8. Processing Information

 Echolalia can be a way of internally rehearsing or processing new language.
-A child may repeat a phrase after hearing it to better understand its meaning.
+A child may repeat or access a gestalt after hearing it, while playing, or before bed to better understand its meaning.

 9. Indicating a Need for More Time

-Repeating a phrase can serve as a placeholder while a child processes language and prepares to respond.
+Repeating or accessing a gestalt can serve as a placeholder while a child makes decisions about where to take the interaction next.

 10. Demonstrating Agreement

-Instead of saying "yes" directly, a child may repeat a phrase that conveys agreement or confirmation.
+Instead of saying "yes" directly, a child may repeat or access a phrase that conveys agreement or confirmation.

 11. Expressing Humor

-Some gestalt language processors use echolalia for jokes or playful communication, often repeating phrases they find amusing.
+Some gestalt language processors use echolalia for jokes or playful communication, often repeating or accessing phrases they find amusing.

 12. Social Connection

-Repeating familiar phrases can be a way to connect with others and engage in social interactions, even if the words themselves are not fully self-generated.
+Repeating familiar phrases can be a way to connect with others and engage in social interactions, even if the words themselves are not parsed down individually.

 By identifying the function behind echolalia, SLPs can help children transition from scripts to flexible, meaningful communication.